Iain Douglas-Hamilton

-Iain Douglas-Hamilton (born 16 August 1942) is a Scottish zoologist from Oxford University and one of the world's foremost authorities on the African elephant.
+Iain Douglas-Hamilton CBE (16 August 1942 – 8 December 2025) was a Scottish zoologist from Oxford University and one of the world's foremost authorities on the African elephant.
 In 1993, he founded Save the Elephants, which is dedicated to securing a future for elephants and their habitats.

 Douglas-Hamilton pioneered the first in-depth scientific study of elephant social behaviour in Tanzania's Lake Manyara National Park, aged 23.
 His work in the 1960s paved the way for much of today's understanding of elephants and current conservation practices.
 During the 1970s, he investigated the status of elephants throughout Africa and was the first to alert the world to the ivory poaching holocaust, bringing about the first global ivory trade ban in 1989.

-For his work on elephants he was awarded two of conservation's highest awards - the Order of the Golden Ark in 1988, the Order of the British Empire in 1992, and the Commander of the British Empire (CBE) in 2015.
+For his work on elephants, he was awarded two of conservation's highest awards – the Order of the Golden Ark in 1988, the Order of the British Empire in 1992, and the Commander of the British Empire (CBE) in 2015.
 In 2010, he was named the recipient of the Indianapolis Prize, the world's leading award for animal conservation.
 In May 2012, Douglas-Hamilton spoke at the Senate Foreign Relations Committee hearing on Ivory and Insecurity: The Global Implications of Poaching in Africa.

-Early years
+Background

-Douglas-Hamilton was born in 1942 at Ferne House, near Shaftesbury, Dorset, the younger son of Lord David Douglas-Hamilton and Ann Prunella Stack, a women's fitness pioneer.
+Douglas-Hamilton was born on 16 August 1942 at Ferne House, near Shaftesbury, Dorset, the younger son of Lord David Douglas-Hamilton and Ann Prunella Stack, a women's fitness pioneer.
 He is the grandson of Alfred Douglas-Hamilton, 13th Duke of Hamilton and Nina Douglas-Hamilton, Duchess of Hamilton, an animal rights activist.
 His godparents at his christening were his uncle Nigel, Earl of Selkirk and aunt Lady Margaret Hay-Drummond.
 His older brother, Diarmaid, was a physicist.
 Their father, a Royal Air Force officer and Spitfire pilot, was killed in the war in 1944.

 He attended Gordonstoun School in Scotland between 1955 and 1960.
 From the time he was 10 years old, Iain dreamed that he would fly around Africa and save animals.
 He went on to study zoology at Oxford University, earning first a bachelor's degree, in 1965, and then a D.Phil., in 1972.

-He is married to Oria Douglas-Hamilton, founder of Elephant Watch Camp, in Samburu National Reserve, Kenya, with whom he has two daughters: Saba, a television presenter, and Dudu, a conservationist.
-The Douglas-Hamiltons live in Kenya.
+Douglas-Hamilton was married to Oria Douglas-Hamilton, founder of Elephant Watch Camp, in Samburu National Reserve, Kenya, with whom he had two daughters: Saba, a television presenter, and Dudu, a conservationist.
+The Douglas-Hamiltons lived in Kenya.
 Douglas-Hamilton and his wife, Oria, have co-authored two award-winning books, Among the Elephants (1975) and Battle for the Elephants (1992), and have made several television films.
+He died at his home in Nairobi, Kenya on 8 December 2025, at the age of 83.